mparno/fenics-web/source/developer.rst

   the documentation is successfully build without warnings

-Please fix any errors you might encounter running these scripts even if your work did not introduce them or at least notify the mailing list fenics@lists.launchpad.net in case you are unable to do so.
+Please fix any errors you might encounter running these scripts even if your work did not introduce them.